Grocery store apps are one of the best types of reward apps because hey, everyone needs to buy groceries!

 Purchases you make from these brands through the app will then earn you points which you can redeem for gift cards!

-You can also earn additional points by playing video games and completing surveys.
+You can also earn money for playing games and completing surveys.

 Every 1,000 points are equivalent to $1, and the gift card variety is a major plus of Drop.